Martin and Lewis: Radio, television, and films

-An NBC radio series, The Martin and Lewis Show, ran from 1948–53.
+An NBC radio series, The Martin and Lewis Show, ran from 1948 to 1953.
 Martin and Lewis made a key appearance on the first episode of Ed Sullivan's show, Toast of the Town, in June 1948, although they may have appeared on TV earlier on Hour Glass, the first TV variety show which aired from May 1946 – March 1947, during the time the duo first paired up formally.
-On October 3 and 10, 1948, the team were stars on the first two episodes of the NBC live television variety show Welcome Aboard – kinescope survives of this live TV broadcast in UCLA Film and Television Archive.
+On October 3 and 10, 1948, the team were stars on the first two episodes of the NBC live television variety show Welcome Aboard – a kinescope survives of this live TV broadcast in the UCLA Film and Television Archive.

 On April 3, 1949, they debuted on their TV version of their "Martin & Lewis" radio show on the NBC-TV network, with guest Bob Hope, with their inaugural program drawing lackluster reviews in the April 30, 1949, issue of Billboard magazine.
 Lewis hired young comedy writers Norman Lear and Ed Simmons to improve their act.
 By 1950, Lear and Simmons were the main writers for Martin and Lewis.

 Also in 1949, Martin and Lewis were signed by Paramount Pictures producer Hal Wallis as comedy relief for the film My Friend Irma.

 Martin was thrilled to be out of New York City, a place he had developed a lifelong discomfort with, and he also had a dislike of tall buildings.
 Martin mostly avoided elevators due to claustrophobia.
-He did not like having to climb multiple flights of stairs in tall buildings or having to take the elevator if he needed to go to a high floor.
+He did not like climbing multiple flights of stairs in tall buildings or taking the elevator if he needed to go to a high floor.
 Even when his success allowed him to lease an apartment in a Manhattan highrise building, he chose one on the third floor.
-He liked Los Angeles and the fact that it had few tall buildings.
+He liked Los Angeles and the fact that it had few tall buildings at the time.

 Their agent, Abby Greshler, negotiated for them one of Hollywood's best deals.
 They received $75,000 between them for their films with Wallis, a respectable film salary in the 1940s.
 Martin and Lewis were also free to do one outside film a year, which they would co-produce through their own York Productions.
 Their first starring feature was the independently produced At War with the Army (1950).
 They also had complete control of their club, radio, and television appearances, as well as their recording contracts.
 These collectively earned Martin and Lewis millions of dollars.
 They made regular appearances on NBC's Colgate Comedy Hour during the 1950s.